-Meanwhile, you’ll be toasty in winter, cool in the summer, and have better air quality inside your home.
+Meanwhile, you’ll be living in comfort— toasty in winter, cool in the summer, and with better air quality inside your home.

-To get started, check out what the best personal loans are to ensure that you know the best option for you before discover what personal loan rates you qualify for without hurting your credit score.
-You’ll receive competing offers from a number of top lenders within minutes.
-You can then easily compare lenders side-by-side to find your best option.
+A good place to start is checking out the best personal loans.
+Then, discover what personal loan rates you qualify for without hurting your credit score.
+You’ll receive competing offers from a number of top lenders and banks within minutes.
+After that, you can easily compare lenders side-by-side to find your best option.

 Marcie Geffner is an award-winning freelance reporter, editor, writer and book critic.
 Her work has been featured online and in print by The Washington Post, Los Angeles Times, Chicago Sun-Times, Urban Land, Business Start-Ups and Fox Business Network Online, among many other newspapers, magazines, and websites.
 With a bachelor’s degree in English from UCLA and MBA from Pepperdine University in Malibu, Geffner has impressive credentials in both story-telling and business management.
 A second-generation native of Los Angeles, Geffner now lives in Ventura, California, a surf city northwest of her hometown.